 The out-of-pocket limit doesn't include your monthly premiums.
 It also doesn't include anything you may spend for services your plan doesn't cover.

-The maximum out-of-pocket cost limit for any individual Marketplace plan for 2014 can be no more than $6,350 for an individual plan and $12,700 for a family plan.
+The maximum out-of-pocket limit for any 2016 Marketplace plan is $6,850 for an individual plan and $13,700 for a family plan.

 Example of out-of-pocket maximum with high medical costs